KatherineMichel/portfolio/doc/2024-recap.md

 This keyboard is the most comfortable that I have ever used.
 The contoured shape shortens reach and the thumb presses heavily used keys, instead of the pinky.

-Having said that, the layout is not exactly the same as a regular QWERTY, and I do not recommend using it if you have to "hunt and peck."
+Having said that, the layout is similar, but not exactly the same as a regular QWERTY, and I do not recommend using it if you have to "hunt and peck."
 Also, like the Freestyle Pro, it is one-size fits all, and slightly larger for a woman's smaller hand.

 ### DjangoCon US 2023 Recap